 - If you have leftovers ask for them to go, no need to waste food even if you have to rush off.

 - If it doesn’t work out, don’t stress about it.
 We’ve all had a bit of failure and sometimes it’s just not the right time.
 Don’t be put off trying again!

 That last one is important.
 What’s the worst that can happen?
 You have to leave earlier than usual.
 That’s it.
-And that’s not the end of the world.
-So get some friends on the line and book a restaurant, go out, have fun and be yourself again.
+At times I have had to sit outside with my son whilst my husband finished up and vice versa, because I didn’t want to disturb the other patrons once he’d gotten upset – including at a very memorable time my parents in law insisted we go to a swanky five star restaurant and he had a full screaming fit two minutes in.
+It was inconvenient, but honestly, it wasn’t the end of the world.
+So get some friends or family on the line and book a restaurant, go out, have fun and be yourself again.

 Later on with a glass of wine… leave a review for the place on TripAdvisor, mentioning any good or bad things about taking a baby there.
 If your server was particularly helpful try to mention them by name.
 Use the keyword baby so that other mums can search and make a decision based on that feedback too and that way we can pay it forward and help each other find good places to eat without stressing about bringing a baby.

 Let me know in the comments how it went!

 You might find these other baby posts useful:

 - The COMPLETE guide to baby proofing

 - An Emergency visit to A&E with a baby – what’s it like?